aysa2018/Pinnacle_Scrape/Ethics.md

 ## Purpose and Intent

-This project involves scraping publicly accessible data from Pinnacle for **educational purposes only**.
-The goal is to provide users with more information to help them make educated decisions when placing bets.
-It is not designed to exploit any individual or party, nor does it facilitate unfair practices or gain.
+This project is intended to scrape publicly available data from Pinnacle for **educational purposes only**.
+The main objective is to provide users with relevant data so they may make educated decisions when betting.
+The initiative has no intention of taking advantage of people or organizations, facilitating unfair advantages in gambling, or endorsing any unethical behavior.

 ## Respect for Website Policies